-In our opinion, except for the deficiencies described above, the system of quality control for the development and maintenance of the quality control materials of the XYZ Organization was suitably designed and was being complied with during the year ended December 31, 20XX, to provide users of the materials with reasonable assurance that the materials are reliable aids.
-Also, in our opinion, the quality control materials referred to above are reliable aids to assist users in conforming with the components which are integral to the professional standards the materials purport to encompass. at December 31, 20XX.
+In our opinion, except for the deficiencies previously described, the system of quality control for the development and maintenance of the quality control materials of the XYZ Organization was suitably designed and was being complied with during the year ended December 31, 20XX, to provide users of the materials with reasonable assurance that the materials are reliable aids.
+Also, in our opinion, the quality control materials previously referred to are reliable aids to assist users in conforming with the components which are integral to the professional standards the materials purport to encompass at December 31, 20XX.
 Providers can receive a rating of pass, pass with deficiency(ies), or fail.
 XYZ Organization has received a review rating of pass with deficiencies.

-ABC & Co.III
+ABC & Co.

-The report should be signed in the name of the team captain's firm for firm-on-firm reviews or association formed review teams.
+&lt;sup>2 The report should be signed in the name of the team captain's firm for firm-on-firm reviews or association formed review teams.